xanmankey/FishingForPhish/docs/api.rst

    imageData = image(HASH=True)
    fisher.addAnalyzer(imageData)

-The image class inherits all attributes from the initialize and scrape classes and declares 1 more:
+The image class shares the same attributes as the page class.
+The features attribute (along with the features) for the class is defined below:

-* imageFeatures=None
+* features=None
-      A 2D list containing the values of each page feature for each url.
-The scraped features are defined below:
+      Same structure as the features attribute of the page class.
+Features can be found below:

 |

 #. a